Chapter 1:

 “Celeste, take your time.
 You’re in good hands.”

-While Celeste bagged whatever she could find, the men looked into the foggy parking lot.
-Once familiar places became alien with a perpetual fog that lingered for months.
-In the distance, they glimpsed silhouettes of “the lost,” people who fell to a strange affliction that infected much of the world.
+While Celeste bagged whatever she could find, the men peered into the foggy parking lot.
+Once familiar places became alien with a lingering fog that lasted for months.
+They glimpsed silhouettes of the people who fell to a strange affliction that infected much of the world.
 After the initial day, it was rare to encounter them up close.

 “Gabe,” Johnny spoke.
 “How long do you think this is gonna go on for, man?”